Bob Tallman: Career

 Tallman has announced more than 15,000 rodeo performances in the United States, Canada, Mexico, Australia and New Zealand.

 He has announced so many rodeos that his voice has become instantly recognizable to rodeo fans.
 Tallman has announced the National Finals Rodeo in Las Vegas, Nevada, more than any other announcer.
 He has announced the Houston Livestock Show and Rodeo for over 30 years.
 He is the spokesman for many cowboy-themed products.
 He refers to his voice as his "priceless gift from God" and tries to use it to touch peoples' lives.

-In the 1990s, Bob Tallman co-hosted the ground-breaking reality outdoor show, Spur of the Moment, celebrating rodeo and the western lifestyle.
+In the 1990s, Bob Tallman co-hosted the ground-breaking reality outdoor show, Spur of the Moment, celebrating rodeo and the Western lifestyle.
 His co-host was champion barrel racer, Sharon Camarillo.
 The show was produced by Pat Turner, Stacy Ratliff (both from Jimmy Houston Productions), Adelman, and Dan Stewart.
 During the same decade, Tallman was a television color commentator for the now-defunct Bull Riders Only (BRO) circuit in the United States, as well as Cody Snyder's Bullbustin' events in Canada.
-In the 2000's, Tallman was a television color commentator during the first few years of the now-defunct Championship Bull Riding (CBR) circuit.
-For a time, he was also a member of the board of directors for said organization.
+In the 2000s, Tallman was a television color commentator during the first few years of the now-defunct Championship Bull Riding (CBR) circuit.
+For a time, he was also a member of the board of directors for that organization.